-Japan formulates Sectoral Development Policies in order to effectively implement assistance in specific sectors including health, education, water and sanitation, and the environment considering the discussions in the international community.
+Japan formulates Sectoral Development Policies in order to effectively implement development cooperation in specific sectors including health, education, water and sanitation, and the environment considering the discussions in the international community.
 In other words, by formulating sectoral development initiatives, these sectoral policies are reflected in the planning and proposal of ODA projects.
-Thus, Japan implements assistance that is favorable to the recipient in the medium- to long-term as well.
-Formulating Sectoral

-Development Policies in addition to the ODA Charter, Medium-Term ODA Policy, and Country Assistance Policy further clarifies the guiding principles of Japan's assistance and makes its approach easier to understand.
+Thus, Japan implements development cooperation that is favorable to the recipient countries in the medium- to long-term as well.
+Formulating Sectoral Development Policies in addition to the ODA Charter, Medium-Term ODA Policy, and Country Assistance Policy further clarifies the guiding principles of Japan's development cooperation and makes its approach easier to understand.